• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-A landing page can be one of the post important pages on your client’s site—and so that landing page copy can be some of the most important copy you’ll write.
-But what makes for great landing page copy?
-Read on…
+A landing page can be one of the most important pages on your client’s website.
+But what makes for great landing page copywriting?

-A landing page is, very simply, the page that a website visit lands on after they’ve taken an action you wanted them to take—clicked on a Facebook ad, for example.
-On that landing page, you’ll also have another action you want them to take; it might be to sign up for an ebook, enroll in a webinar, enter a giveaway, or even make a purchase.
+A landing page is, very simply, the page that a visitor lands on after they’ve taken an action you wanted them to take—such as clicked on a Facebook ad.
+On that landing page, you’ll also have another action you want them to take; it might be to sign up for an e-book, enroll in a webinar, enter a giveaway, or even make a purchase.

 When you’re writing a landing page, you need to know what the desired action is: What do you want the visitor to do?
-In Melanie’s case, it would be to sign up for an ebook.
-That means all of the landing page copy needs to be singly focused on getting the visitor to take that action.
+That means all the landing page copy needs to be singly focused on getting the visitor to take that action.

-Remember that, even though a visitor chose to visit this page, it doesn’t mean he or she is invested in staying on the page.
-You need to make your copy as powerful and enticing as possible, and you also need to make it as concise as possible.
+Remember that even though a visitor chose to visit this page, it doesn’t mean he or she is invested in staying on the page.
+You need to make your copy as powerful and enticing as possible, and you also need to make it as concise as you can.

 Immediately, your headline needs to convey a clear and powerful benefit to taking the action.
-If the ebook is about career planning, for example, your headline might be “Never Ask for a Raise—But Always Make 25% More Money Every Year!”
+If you want people to buy an e-book, for example, and the e-book is about career planning, your headline might be “Never Ask for a Raise—But Always Make 25% More Money Every Year!”

 While you have to stay within the brand voice, you need to immediately make your headline as compelling as possible.
 Then, you may need to follow that up with more details in a subhead.
-Something like, “Download our ebook to learn the easy, six-step process to maximize your earnings on the job.”
+This could be something like, “Download our e-book to learn the easy, six-step process to maximize your earnings on the job.”

 The level of additional details in the body copy will depend on how big of an action it is you’re asking the visitor to take.
 If you’re asking them to make a purchase, often you’ll need to add in plenty of detail to overcome their objections to purchasing.
 (But still—remember to be concise!)

-– Why promotions are actually the wrong way to advance your career
+– Why promotions are the wrong way to advance your career

 – How to use your company’s job listings to make yourself indispensable